cyberspace-ltd/cyberpay-iosx/README.md

 ## Requirements

-The Cyberpay iOS SDK is compatible with iOS Apps supporting IOS 9 and above.
+The Cyberpay iOS SDK is compatible with iOS Apps supporting iOS 10 and above.

 ## Getting Started